ivanStraltsou/code-wars/katas/date-formatter/readme.md

 ####Description:

-Implement a function formatDate which take date object and format as arguments and returns formatted string such as follows:
+Implement a function formatDate which takes date object and format as arguments and returns formatted string such as follows:

 ####Example: